Aliases for SELP Gene

 - Leukocyte-Endothelial Cell Adhesion Molecule 3 3 4

 - CD62 Antigen-Like Family Member P 3 4

 - Granule Membrane Protein 140kDa 2 3

 Previous HGNC Symbols for SELP Gene

 This gene encodes a 140 kDa protein that is stored in the alpha-granules of platelets and Weibel-Palade bodies of endothelial cells.
 This protein redistributes to the plasma membrane during platelet activation and degranulation and mediates the interaction of activated endothelial cells or platelets with leukocytes.
 The membrane protein is a calcium-dependent receptor that binds to sialylated forms of Lewis blood group carbohydrate antigens on neutrophils and monocytes.
 Alternative splice variants may occur but are not well documented. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SELP Gene

 SELP (Selectin P) is a Protein Coding gene.
-Diseases associated with SELP include Atopy and Arteriosclerosis Obliterans.
-Among its related pathways are IL4-mediated signaling events and Malaria.
-GO annotations related to this gene include carbohydrate binding and calcium-dependent protein binding.
-An important paralog of this gene is CSMD3.
+Diseases associated with SELP include Arteriosclerosis Obliterans and Immune-Complex Glomerulonephritis.
+Among its related pathways are IL4-mediated signaling events and amb2 Integrin signaling.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding and calcium-dependent protein binding.
+An important paralog of this gene is SELE.